stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Yeah.
 I'm going to give you a point for that.
-I like that. __[starts clapping]__ Very clear, very concise, and very correct.
+I like that. __[Tim starts clapping]__ Very clear, very concise, and very correct.

 #### TIM